 The Nexus 9 is the new hotness, but last year's Nexus 7 is still a speedy piece of tech.
 I have one on my desk right now, and I'll vouch for it.
 The little tablet has handled everything I've thrown at it with ease.

 Anyone looking to pick one up may want to hop over to Groupon right this moment.
 The site is currently offering the Nexus 7 for $149.99, which you can get down to $135 with a coupon code.
+Just click the big green buy button and enter SALE10 on the checkout page.
+That will drop the price of the tablet down the expected 15 bucks.
 Read More